 - Gain self-awareness by learning what your triggers are.

-- Practice coping techniques like mindfulness, breathing exercises, or taking a 30-minute workout break.
+- Practice positive coping techniques like mindfulness, breathing exercises, or taking a 30-minute workout break.

 - Consider the appropriate tone of voice before speaking.
 You might use several different tones during one conversation.
-Always think about which one will produce the best result.
+Always think about which one will produce the best, most positive result.